|7 Steps for Success: High School to College Transition Strategies for Students With Disabilities|

 |The Lawrence B. Taishoff Center For Inclusive Higher Education|

-A center at Syracuse University in New York.
-It works toward full and equal participation of college students with disabilities in all areas of college life.
+This Center works toward full and equal participation of college students with disabilities in all areas of college life.
+It is located at Syracuse University in New York.

 This organization provides information and training on topics related to the transition from school to adult life for youth with disabilities.

 |University Participant (UP) Program at Western Carolina University|